top of page

 4. Drafting maps and descriptions to capture the variability in Trail Effort and Stress.

-5. Integrating the above while extending the survey in 1 plus will help create the first comprehensive Chester County Outdoor Access Guide for more widespread distribution, and more detailed planning.
+5. Integrating the above will help create the first comprehensive Chester County Outdoor Access Guide for more widespread distribution, and more detailed planning.

 IMG_6337.JPEG